datasharingframework/dsf/dsf-bpe/dsf-bpe-server-jetty/docker/log/README.md

-Empty `log` directory for docker build, will contain log files at runtime.
+Empty `log` directory for docker build, will contain log files at runtime